-Call the company to ask questions and find out where your correspondence should be going.
+Call the company to ask questions and find out where your correspondence should go.
 Ask if they will disclose the name of the hiring manager.
-Make sure to explain the reason you’re seeking the information.
+Make sure to explain the reason you're seeking the information.

 Example: "Hello, my name is Jason Lopez and I'm applying for a position with your company's sales department.
 Would you mind providing me the name and title of the hiring manager so I can address them appropriately?"

-In larger companies, human resource representatives may be set up in different divisions.
-Even if you cannot locate the person, you can ask about the division and what the general job title is within that section.
+Human resource representatives may be set up in larger companies in different divisions.
+Even if you can't locate the person, you can ask about the division and the general job title within that section.